linadelh/iphone_Store/README.md

 3. Explore: change colors, manage cart, submit ratings, simulate orders.

 ---

-** ps : Any suggestions for this mini project are welcome—don’t hesitate to share! :) **
+**PS:** Any suggestions for this mini project are welcome — don’t hesitate to share! 😊

----